My unofficial guide to speeding up WordPress with SWIFT Performance cache plugin! (Updated Dec 12, 2019)

 Read on for my best SWIFT Performance setup tips!

-I’ve done speed miracles with it on nearly 200 client sites (if not more) and quickly realized the time I spent helping users freed up Swift developers to focus on implementing my fantasy features, instead of playing tech support.
+I’ve done speed miracles with it on hundreds of client sites and realized the time I spent helping users could free up Swift developers to focus on implementing my fantasy features, instead of playing tech support.

 In the spirit of self-empowerment and efficiency, please enjoy my guide below!

 Here’s the 5-minute setup version for busy people.
 It doesn’t take much to get fantastic results out of this amazing #1-ranked speed plugin.
-Just make sure you aren’t blindly checking everything.
+Just make sure you aren’t blindly enabling everything.

-- Install either SWIFT Performance Lite (free version), or SWIFT Performance (premium).
+- Install SWIFT Performance Lite (free version), or SWIFT Performance (premium).
+Click MANUAL settings, then Advanced View (top-right button).

-- Hit [Continue] and Swift is done setting up!
+- Hit [SAVE CHANGES] then [CLEAR CACHE], and Swift is done setting up!

-- Check the Warmup Table – make sure all important pages are listed in there.
-Wait for pre-caching to finish.
-Click “Start Prebuild Cache” or go to Caching > Warmup and “Enable Remote Prebuild Cache” if it doesn’t.
-(It’s ok if weird items show up or some items don’t cache.)
+- Check the Warmup Table – make sure all important pages are listed and pre-cache successfully.
+Click “Start Prebuild Cache” or go to Caching > Warmup and “Enable Remote Prebuild Cache” if they don’t.
+(It’s ok if a few weird items show up or some items don’t cache.)

 - Check if your site is caching – visit your site in Chrome incognito window without logging in.
 Right-click anywhere on the page, click “View page source” and scroll to the bottom.
 If you see “Cached with Swift Performance Lite”, it is working!
 (Try refreshing the page if you don’t.)